ioBroker/ioBroker.docs/docs/en/basics/repositories.md

 This way one can install the latest beta version without having to switch their repository.

 ![](../../de/basics/media/Repository_AdapterInstallNpm.png)

+Important note: Only install an adapter from Github if you are explicitly asked to do so by the developer (e.g. as part of alpha tests, bug fixing, etc.).
+Adapter versions that are installed directly from Github are under development and may not be functional in the meantime.

 ## How does an adapter get into the beta or stable repository?
 Long before an adapter is ready to be installed in ioBroker via the admin interface, a developer submits a request for inclusion in the repository.
 When that happens, experienced developers look at the new adapter source code and give the requesting developer feedback on the items that need to be processed before the new adapter can be included in the repository.